Yr-Nemsis/CSE291A_ECUA3/README.md

 - This repository currently focuses on **integration** of OSWorld + Agent_S into one runnable environment on CPU-only servers.
 - Core ECUA reasoning, planning, and model-based improvements will be developed on top of this structure.
+- The main entry point is `ecua/run.py` which integrates the desktop environment with Agent_S3 for task execution.